UK-SBCoA-EbbertLab/cDNA_pipeline/README.md

 - On the MCC it can be found under `/project/mteb223_uksr/sequencing_resources/tools/bin/nextflow`

-- Make sure to run `module load ccs/java/jdk1.8.0_202` on load Java.
+- Make sure to run `module load ccs/java/jdk1.8.0_202` on the MCC load Java.
 Nextflow needs Java to work.
 I added this command to my `~/.bash_profile` to make life easier.

 ### 2) Get the singularity image used for this pipeline: